renattomartins/backbonejs-poc-1/all-project.md

 ## Chapter 4 - Router Basics
     1. Addressing State
+        1. Intro
             1. `$ npm install pushstate-server --save`
             2. Copy the code of the page 50 into the new file `server.js`
             3. To test, run `$ node server.js` and open `0.0.0.0/5000` on browser
         2. Preparing
             1. Move `index.html` file into the `static/index.html` directory and update css and js references
             2. Clean up the `app/main.js` file like the codes of page 51
             3. And now, use a different browserify command: `$ browserify app/main.js > static/bundle.js`
             The -r option is to define a module name or file to bundle.require() and optionally using a colon separator to set the target.
         3. Defining Routes
             1. `$ mkdir app/routers`
             2. `$ cd app/node_modules`
             3. `$ ln -sf ../routers`
             4. Copy the codes of pages 51-52 into the new file `app/routers/movies.js`
                 1. Remember that the name of some methods have changed.
         4. Navigating
             1. Update the `MovieView._selectMovie()` method equals the page 54
             2. Update the `MovieView.initialize()` method equals the page 55
             3. Update the `MoviesRouter.initialize()` method equals the page 54
             4. Update the `MoviesList.render()` method equals the page 55
-    5. Orchestrating views
+    2. Orchestrating views
         1. Preparing for a Layout View
             1. Copy the codes of pages 55-56 into the new file `app/views/layout.js`
             2. Update the `MoviesRouter.initialize()` method equals the page 56.